 You should report any income earned from commissions on your income tax.
 However, we still need to collect tax information from sellers and report the Spoondollars they earn on Forms 1099 or 1042-S as appropriate.

 - I would rather not send my SSN via the Internet.
 Can I fax or mail a copy of this document to you instead?

 A lot of people have this concern, and we totally get it.
-We’re using a third-party to collect the documents called RightSignature.com, which uses advanced encryption technology.
+We’re using a secure third-party to collect the documents called RightSignature.com, which uses advanced encryption technology and is far more secure than any other submission method, including email, fax, and post.
 You can see that company’s security help page here.
 The personal information you provide on the form, apart from your name and address, will not be held in the Spoonflower database at all, and will be accessed only by our financial team when and if they are required to report the data to the IRS.
-If you wish to submit via fax, rather than through the electronic form, please print out the relevant tax form and write or type the email address associated with your Spoonflower account at the top of the form, then fax it to+1 (919) 361-6376.

 - I live outside the US and do not understand why the IRS wants this information from me.
 I pay my taxes in my own country.
 Why do I have to provide this information to the US?